creatissimo/otto-market-api/docs/Api/ShipmentsV1Api.md

 shipmentsV1ShipmentUsingGET($shipment_id): \OpenAPI\Client\Model\ShipmentShipmentsV1
 ```

-Retrieve a shipment and its position items.
+Retrieve shipment by shipment ID.

 This endpoint can be used to retrieve a shipment by OTTO internal shipment ID.